mangushev/intent_slot/README.md

 2. Create ai model (actual model version will be deployed later): `gcloud beta ai-platform models create --enable-console-logging --enable-logging --description "intent slots" intent_slot`.
 This can be done from gcp console as well
 2. Get BERT and it should be in the bert folder.
 Put run_intent_slot.py into this folder as well
 3. Get gcp storage, create test folders test/pretrained/uncased_L-12_H-768_A-12/ and put unzipped BERT pretrained uncased_L-12_H-768_A-12 model content there.
 Use gsutil cp
 4. Create service account key.
 Please refer to https://cloud.google.com/docs/authentication/getting-started.
-Key will be stored in json file and move it to assistant/functions/intent_slot folder
+Key will be stored in json file and move it to assistant/functions/intent_slot folder.
+Function uses this key to authenticate to ai platform
 5. Set varibles GCP_PROJECT_ID as your gcp project is, TPU_NAME as name of your tpu instance, INTENT_SLOT_FOLDER points to the root folder of this software, GOOGLE_APPLICATION_CREDENTIALS is the name of the key file created in Step 4 (not path, but file name)
 6. Start TPU.
 Go to train folder and run: sh INTENT_SLOT.evaluate.
 Shutdown TPU, not needed any more.
 Output will look like below.
 Accuracy similar to what is in the article:
 `I0421 18:07:35.874321 140401829115648 estimator.py:2039] Saving dict for global step 1255: global_step = 1255, intent_accuracy = 0.9894737, intent_loss = 0.062348537, loss = 3.2194374, slot_accuracy = 0.96710986, slot_lm_loss = 0.19705378